 - If you tested negative and have no known exposure to the virus, you are not legally required to isolate.
 However, it is important to stay home until your symptoms resolve so that you do not infect others.

 Close Contacts of Confirmed Cases

-- You are legally required to quarantine for 14 days and monitor for symptoms if you are a close contact of a person who tested positive for COVID-19.
-A close contact is someone who provides care, lives with or has close physical contact without appropriate use of personal protective equipment, or comes into direct contact with infectious body fluids of someone with COVID-19.
+- You are legally required to isolate for 14 days and monitor for symptoms if you are a close contact of a person who tested positive for COVID-19.
+A close contact is someone who provides care to, lives with, has close physical contact with (without appropriate use of personal protective equipment), or comes into direct contact with infectious body fluids of someone with COVID-19.

 - If you become sick with cough, fever, shortness of breath, runny nose or sore throat during this time, you must isolate for an additional 10 days from the beginning of symptoms or until you are feeling well, whichever takes longer.

 If a student has COVID-like symptoms related to allergies or a pre-existing medical condition:

 - The student should be tested for COVID-19 at least once before returning to school, and have a negative COVID-19 test result.

 - Should the student have a negative COVID-19 test result, these COVID-like symptoms would be considered their baseline health status.
 As long as the condition of their cough or runny nose remains the same and does not get worse, the student can attend school.

 - Talk to your school about your child’s pre-existing medical condition so the school may keep a confidential record of this condition.